ngendah/learn-gnu-make/introduction.md

 * User defined

-	They are variables defined by the user, and be categorized into:
+	They are variables defined by the makefile author and be categorized into:

 	* Recursive variables

 		They contain reference to other variables, and the values are set using the recursive operator `=`.
-The variable value is evaluated when its used.
+The variable value is evaluated when the makefile is being executed.
 		```
 			VAR_NAME = value
 		```